formulae-org/.github/profile/README.md

 ### The base program

-In the repository [formulae-js](https://github.com/formulae-org/formulae-js) you can find the source code for the base program wirtten in JavaScript, to be used in a web browser.
+In the repository [formulae-js](https://github.com/formulae-org/formulae-js) you can find the source code for the Fōrmulæ web application, written in JavaScript.

 ### The packages